nathanawmk/eleanor/README.md

 # eleanor
 Poetry dedicated to Eleanor Aw

-23 June 2021
+23 June 2021 16:41

+Out of mummy's comfortable womb, through the birth canal, you arrived at a perplexing place

+full of strange faces behind masks, bright lights and the rush of cold air -

+Onto mummy's chest you were placed.
+How well you could latched to mummy for the very first time!

+For the whole 10 months (40 weeks + 6), after all the Prof. Biswas visits, scans and prayers,

+it culminated to your grand entry.

-you were born into this perplexing world.
+Into a perplexing time of human history you were born into.

-Into a world that was battling a pandemic - Covid-19 - since 2019
+Against the backdrop of the once-in-a-century pandemic (Covid-19)

-Subsequent waves of infection has swept away 3.9 million lives
+Started in Wuhan, China in Nov 2019, waves of infection has swept away more than 3.99 million lives.

+To put that number in context: That is 70% of the Singapore population - perished.

+An unnecessary human tradegy of epic proportions that came with the inexorable rise of China

+Everyone had to now wear a mask - it is difficult to imagine otherwise

-Yet the origin of Covid-19 has not been determined (lab?)
+Yet the origin of Covid-19 has not been determined (natural spillover or a lab-leak?)

-Into a perplexing ward full of faces behind mask you came

-where Mummy and Daddy were wearing mask.

-For 10 months (40 weeks, Day 6), Daddy and Mummy was wondering how you look.

-First thing that Daddy and Mummy said when we first saw you was "Thank God"

-Took you 13.5 hours

-Many will wish for their children to be good-looking, healthy and intelligent.

-To have a good life, that is.

-Mummy and Daddy deepest wish for you is to personally know God and his Son, Jesus.

-For knowing Him will unravel the perplexities of the world.
-Behind the mysteries of the universe and the pain, suffering, there you find God.
+Perplexing the world it may be,

+However perplexing the situation we may eventually find ourselves in,

+Don't forget we may be perplexed, but never in despair.
+2 Cor 4:8